magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 people’s is essentially the same.
 There is no fundamental difference between people’s bodies.
 The body is just the body; it’s not a being, a self, yours or theirs.
-This clear insight into the true nature of the body is called .
+This clear insight into the true nature of the body is called *kāyānupassanā*.
 A body exists; you label it and give it a name.
 Then you attach and cling to it with the view that it is your body or his or her body.
 You attach to the view that the body is permanent and that it is something clean and pleasant.
 This attachment goes deep into the mind.
 This is the way that the mind clings to the body.

 Personality view means that you are still caught in doubt and uncertainty about the body.
 Your insight hasn’t fully penetrated the delusion that sees the body as a self.
-As long as the delusion remains, you call the body a self or and interpret your entire experience from the viewpoint that there is a solid, enduring entity which you call the self.
+As long as the delusion remains, you call the body a self or *attā* and interpret your entire experience from the viewpoint that there is a solid, enduring entity which you call the self.
 You are so completely attached to the conventional way of viewing the body as a self, that there is no apparent way of seeing beyond it.
 But clear understanding according to the truth of the way things are means you see the body as just that much: the body is just the body.
 With insight, you see the body as just that much and this wisdom counteracts the delusion of the sense of self.
-This insight that sees the body as just that much, leads to the destruction of attachment () through the gradual uprooting and letting go of delusion.
+This insight that sees the body as just that much, leads to the destruction of attachment (*upādāna*) through the gradual uprooting and letting go of delusion.

 Practise contemplating the body as being just that much, until it is quite natural to think to yourself: ‘Oh, the body is merely the body.